Kraft Music Hall (TV series): Original

 The original Kraft Music Hall was a radio series that aired from 1933 to 1949.
-It was one of the most popular programs of its type, particularly during the period (1936–1946) when it was hosted by Bing Crosby, then by Al Jolson (1947-1949).
+It was one of the most popular programs of its type, particularly during the period (1936–1946) when it was hosted by Bing Crosby, then by Al Jolson (1947–1949).
 However, unlike similar programs, it did not make the transition directly to network television; Kraft's early ventures into that field entailed the sponsorship of a famed series of dramas, initially broadcast live, under the title Kraft Television Theatre.

 1950s

 By 1958, Kraft was prepared to revive the Music Hall for television.
 The first host was "Mr. Television", Milton Berle, who had become television's first superstar by hosting earlier NBC programs, the Texaco Star Theater and The Buick-Berle Show.
 An alternate summer host in the program's early period was the English comedian and singer Dave King.
-The program achieved its greatest success hosted by Perry Como between 1959 and 1967.
+The program achieved its greatest success hosted by Perry Como weekly between 1959 and 1963.
+Four seasons of Como Kraft specials followed until 1967.

+In February 2024, it was revealed that a complete colour tape recording of the first Music Hall show with Milton Berle, aired October 8, 1958, had been recovered at his estate, making it the oldest surviving entertainment show in original colour.
+The quad tape was made from the broadcast feed, and was also found to include the closing moments of that evening's The Price Is Right, thus marking the first known surviving colour footage of the Bill Cullen incarnation, and a short promo for the premiere of the Gene Barry series Bat Masterson, also airing that same day.